 When you're printing, you may notice that the shirt fibers do not stay down well.
 When the ink hits the shirt, the screen can stick to the shirt a little.
 As the screen comes up, it tends to bring up some of the fibers, making the print look fuzzy.
 There are a few ways to get rid of the fuzzies.

 If you're using an auto, smoothing prints is easy since you have lots of tools to choose from like an iron.
 After you flash the print, the iron will run forward and back over the shirt and the ink.
 The heat from the iron will press the fibers back into the shirt and the ink.
 The finished print will be smooth like butter and super soft.
 If you have a heat press in your shop, that will work well too.
 Top-of-the-line equipment like the Stampinator will do the job for you as well.

-USING DISCHARGE BASE
+USE DISCHARGE BASE

+There are many ways to create soft plastisol prints.
 When trying anything new, always test before going into production.
 One method you thought was going to work may turn out to be not the best option.
 Or maybe you just need to practice to perfect the process.
 Try some of these options out and go with what works best for you.